Diarrhea is when you have loose, watery stools or a frequent need to have a bowel movement. It is one of the most common symptoms of IBD.

 It is important to remember that one diet does not fit all people with Crohn's or colitis, and general dietary advice may not work for you.
 Visit our Diet and Nutrition section for more information.

-If tests show your diarrhea is related to inflammation from IBD, medications to control disease activity include aminosalicylates (also called mesalamine or 5-ASA), corticosteroids such as prednisone, immune modifiers, and biologics.
-Visit our Treatment section for more information.
+If tests show your diarrhea is related to inflammation from IBD, medications to control disease activity include aminosalicylates (also called mesalamine or 5-ASA), corticosteroids such as prednisone, immunomodulators, and biologics.
+Visit our Treatment and Medication section for more information.

 Other medications may include the antidiarrheal agents, loperamide or diphenoxylate.
 These help slow motility – movement of contents through your intestines – and increase the absorption of fluids and nutrients.
 Do not take antidiarrheals during a flare-up without your doctor’s advice, as they may cause further complications.

-Fibre supplements, such as psyllium (Metamucil), may be helpful as they mix with water to form a gel, and that reduces looseness as well as frequency.
+Fibre supplements may be helpful as they mix with water to form a gel, and that reduces looseness as well as frequency.

 Talk to your healthcare provider before starting any prescribed or over-the-counter medications for the treatment of diarrhea.